Lethja/Newth/DJGPP/README.md

 ## Build

 Run `make` to build the project.
-A 32-bit binary called `th.exe` will be made that can be run from any path (including a floppy diskette) on any DOS computer with a DPMI server running on a 80386 compatible CPU with a 80387 compatible FPU.
+Two 32-bit binaries called `dl.exe` and `th.exe` will be made that can be run from any path (including a floppy diskette) on any DOS computer with a DPMI server running on a 80386 compatible CPU with a 80387 compatible FPU.

 # After building